seek-oss/skuba/docs/deep-dives/github.md

 ```

 If you're running in GitHub Actions,
-propagate the following environment variables to achieve the same effect:
+your workflow will automatically have access to the following environment variables to achieve the same effect:

 - `GITHUB_ACTIONS`
 - `GITHUB_HEAD_REF`